 Focus Sessions with Ross Allen

-The 2019/20 season introduced the Focus Session programme as an optional extra to players within the Aztec and Louvre Academies.
+The 2019/20 season introduced the Focus Session programme as an optional extra to players within the Academy.

 With recently returned Ross Allen at the helm, and assistance from Guernsey FA Academy coach Tony Vance, the Focus Session programme was designed to give players the chance to 'focus' on various aspects of their game, within a smaller group environment, thus resulting in more player exposure time with the coach.